msaraiva/atom-elixir/README.md

-# An experimental Atom package for Elixir
+# An Atom package for Elixir

 This package provides a set of tools for Elixir makers.
 It uses an extended version of the [alchemist-server](https://github.com/tonini/alchemist-server) by Samuel Tonini.